rails/rails/guides/source/caching_with_rails.md

 to reuse it when responding to similar requests.

 Caching is often the most effective way to boost an application's performance.
-Through caching, web sites running on a single server with a single database can sustain a load of thousands of concurrent users.
+Through caching, websites running on a single server with a single database can sustain a load of thousands of concurrent users.

 Rails provides a set of caching features out of the box.
 This guide will teach